alexdmiller/shape-mapper/docs/tutorial-paper-folding.md

-# Tutorial: Map a paper-folded object
+# Mapping a paper-folded object

 ![An example of a projection mapped paper folded object](images/paper-folding-1.jpg)